Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Proposed method

 \subsection{Approximating full attention with segmented recurrent attention}

-The segmented attention puts forth in the last subsection simply replaces $K$ and $V$ with the current segments $K_{Si}$ and $V_{Si}$, but it ignores a large part of the keys and values.
+The segmented attention described in the last subsection simply replaces $K$ and $V$ with the current segments $K_{Si}$ and $V_{Si}$, but it neglects a large part of the keys and values.
 Therefore, we need to compensate for the loss to better approximate the full attention.

-Suppose we divide the inputs into two parts: the current segment $S_i$ and the remaining segments $R$.
+Suppose we divide the inputs into two parts: the current segment $S_i$ and the remaining segments $R_i$.
 By linearity of matrix operations, if we switch the order of columns in $K$ and that of corresponding rows in $V$, it does not affect the matrix multiplication result.
-Hence, we can partition the matrix $K$ into $ $ and $V$ into $ ^T$, where $K_R$ and $V_R$ are the remaining parts of the matrices excluding the current segment.
+Hence, we can partition matrix $K$ into $ $ and $V$ into $ ^T$, where $K_{Ri}$ and $V_{Ri}$ are the remaining parts of the matrices excluding the current segment.
 The output $O$ of full attention is computed by